Types of Mutual Funds in India: Explained Simply

 • The Bottom Line

-India has over 1,000 mutual fund schemes across 50+ AMCs, yet around 5% of Indian households invest in them.
+India has over 1,000 mutual fund schemes across 50+ AMCs, and over 27 crore mutual fund folios.
 Most stay away not because of limited money, but because the choices feel overwhelming.

 This blog breaks down every type of mutual fund in India, what it does, who it suits, and what the actual risk looks like.
 By the end, you will know exactly which category belongs in your portfolio and why.